-(applicable ONLY to Dedicated Bandwidth Customers)
+(applicable ONLY to Enterprise-Level Dedicated Bandwidth Customers)

-operated by Provider.
+- Network Availability.
+Provider’s network is defined as all communications equipment, circuits and connections owned and/or operated by Provider for the transmission of Customer data.
+Provider is responsible for maintaining an availability of 5% for single path circuit (unprotected) and 99.9% for diverse path circuits (protected) for all components of service that are owned or operated by Provider.
 This does not include local loop that may be provisioned over another carriers network to reach Customer, nor does it include Internet networks that are not owned or operated by Provider such as upstream or peering networks, nor does it include end-user networks of Customer’s downstream customers.
 Network Availability Objective is defined by the following formula:

-Network Availability % = (Total Time – Outage Time) x 100 / Total Time
+Network Availability % = (Total Time – Outage Time) x 100

-2. Network Unavailability.
+- Network Unavailability.
 An event of “Network Unavailability” occurs when a particular Customer circuit is unable to transmit and receive data on the Provider network for more than five (5) consecutive minutes after Provider records such failure to transmit and receive data in its network management system.
-Network Unavailability is measured as minutes of outage time per calendar month.
-The initial five (5) consecutive minutes of any such event is not considered as part of Network Unavailability time.
+Network Unavailability is measured as minutes of outage time per calendar mo The initial five (5) consecutive minutes of any such event is not considered as part of Network Unavailability time.
 Network Unavailability is measured from the time the trouble ticket is opened, following five (5) consecutive minutes of Customer’s inability to send and receive data, to the time the Customer’s service has been confirmed by Provider to be able to transmit and receive data.
 Provider shall open a trouble ticket in response to (a) any faults reported by Provider’s Network Management System or (b) upon Customer’s notification of a fault.

-3. Packet Delivery.
+- Packet Delivery.
 Packet delivery is measured on an ongoing basis every five (5) minutes to adequately determine a consistent average monthly performance level for packets actually delivered between the relevant points of presence (“POPs”).
 Provider’s packet loss objective on its network, in accordance with the terms of this Exhibit A (hereinafter referred to as “Packet Loss Objective”) is defined in Table 1.

-99.9% for diverse patch circuit (protected)
+99.5% for single path circuit (unprotected) 99.9% for diverse patch circuit (protected)